 Pherabe joined the Institute in November 2015 as the Managing Director of Communications & Public Affairs where she oversaw websites and digital content, social media, video production, press outreach, graphic design, print publications and audio/visual services.
 In this role she oversaw a team of 23, setting overall strategy and messaging objectives, and leading the delivery of communications services for all Institute programs and major public events, including the Aspen Ideas Festival.

-Pherabe graduated Cum Laude with High Honors from Dartmouth College with a B.A.
-(1994) in History, and holds a J.D.
-(2002) from the Northwestern University School of Law where she was the Coordinating Articles Editor of the Northwestern University Law Review.
+Pherabe came to the Institute from the Smithsonian Institution, where she spent 13 years in central leadership positions across multiple functional areas, serving in government relations, financial and administrative management, brand strategy and marketing, and internal communications.
+She earned a B.A. in History from Dartmouth College where she graduated Cum Laude with High Honors, and holds a J.D. from the Northwestern University School of Law where she was the Coordinating Articles Editor of the Northwestern University Law Review.
 She is admitted to the Bar in the District of Columbia and Maryland.